sparshgupta3/reactjsTestProject/README.md

 ## Replacing files

-Replace the 'src' folder and the 'package.json' file either directly downloading from repository or downloading the replace.rar file from repo. and then extract and replace.
+Replace the **'src'** folder and the **'package.json'** file either directly downloading from repository or downloading the replace.rar file from repository and then extract and replace.

 ## Run the React Application